Greenhouse gas emissions from wetlands: Water table

 The first controlling factor to consider is the level of the water table.
 Not only does pool and water table location determine the areas where methane production or oxidation may take place, but it also determines how quickly methane can diffuse into the air.
 When traveling through water, the methane molecules run into the quickly moving water molecules and thus take a longer time to reach the surface.
 Travel through soil, however, is much easier and results in easier diffusion into the atmosphere.
 This theory of movement is supported by observations made in wetlands where significant fluxes of methane occurred after a drop in the water table due to drought.
 If the water table is at or above the surface, then methane transport begins to take place primarily through ebullition and vascular or pressurized plant mediated transport, with high levels of emission occurring during the day from plants that use pressurized ventilation.

 Temperature

 Temperature is also an important factor to consider as the environmental temperature—and temperature of the soil in particular—affects the metabolic rate of production or consumption by bacteria.
-Additionally, because methane fluxes occur annually with the seasons, evidence is provided that suggests that the temperature changing coupled with water table level work together to cause and control the seasonal cycles.
+Additionally, because aquatic methane fluxes occur annually with the seasons, evidence is provided that suggests that the temperature changing coupled with water table level work together to cause and control the seasonal cycles.